 The increase in our installed base of customers, particularly those arising from direct sales made by us, is driving the trend of higher service and spares revenue.
-Our service and other revenue in 2008 was also helped by our improved level of direct sales and large multi-megawatt sales that affords us the ability to generate higher startup service revenues.
-We also recorded \$0.4 million of fees related to contract cancellation in 2008 by one customer.
+Our service and other revenue in 2009 was also helped by our improved level of direct sales and large multi-megawatt sales that affords us the ability to generate higher startup service revenues.
+In 2008 we recorded \$0.4 million of fees related to contract cancellation by one customer but we had no cancellations during 2009.
 We anticipate that service and other revenue will continue to grow as our product revenue increases and as our installed base of product expands because as more units are sold to customers, more installation, startup and maintenance services will be required.
-Where sales are made through an OEM channel, our OEM partner would typically provide these services to their end-user customers.
-Thus, increasing direct sales gives us a greater opportunity to grow our service and other revenue.
+In addition, because our OEM partners typically provide these services to their end-user customers, an increase in direct sales as a percentage of our total revenue would likely lead to a further increase in our service and other revenue.